The world's jobless | Pictures | Reuters

 Lights are on as people work in their offices in a skyscraper in downtown Milan, February 17, 2015.
 REUTERS/Stefano Rellandini

-RUSSIA, 5.8 percent in December 2015 Oksana Shirshova, unemployed, carries a shoulder yoke with two buckets hanging on it after drawing water from the Teryol river in Verkhnyaya Biryusa village, located in the Taiga area near the Russian Siberian...more
+RUSSIA, 5.4 percent in June 2015 Oksana Shirshova, unemployed, carries a shoulder yoke with two buckets hanging on it after drawing water from the Teryol river in Verkhnyaya Biryusa village, located in the Taiga area near the Russian Siberian city...more

 Oksana Shirshova, unemployed, carries a shoulder yoke with two buckets hanging on it after drawing water from the Teryol river in Verkhnyaya Biryusa village, located in the Taiga area near the Russian Siberian city of Krasnoyarsk, February 16, 2015.
 REUTERS/Ilya Naymushin